 Why Own the Laggards and Losers?

 Return dispersions within the index have been steadily widening, shining more light on the separation between the winners and losers.
-Currently, the difference between the six-month trailing return for best performing stock compared to the worst performing stock sits above 60 percent, near the highest it has been in last two years.
+Currently, the difference between the six-month trailing return for best performing stock compared to the worst performing stock sits at 65 percent, the highest it has been in last two years.
 Increased dispersion among returns presents challenges for passive investors who are forced to maintain exposure to the entire index, including the laggards and losers.
 Conversely, this development presents a potentially favorable environment for high-conviction, active managers to showcase their stock picking skill and generate alpha for investors.

 Anticipate the Alpha Opportunity